Here is a list of the 10 best travel blog posts about Berlin for your trip in 2021.

 Check out our picks below 👇

 Auston and David, the minds behind TwoBadTourists, met in 2006.
 Together they traveled the world, visiting more than 35 countries, to finally land in Spain, and they never left!
-TwoBadTourists is the perfect blog for LGBT travelers, focused on international gay friendly destinations.
+TwoBadTourists is the perfect blog for LGBT travelers, focused on international gay-friendly destinations.

-2. Becky the traveller
+2. Becky the traveler

 If you’re going to Berlin for only 2-3 days then this is the perfect itinerary for you to check out.
-Becky Angell has now been to 40 countries in 6 continents!
-Solo travel is the main type of travel she takes up as it gives her the freedom she needs to get most out of her trips.
+Becky Angell has now been to 40 countries on 6 continents!
+Solo travel is the main type of travel she takes up as it gives her the freedom she needs to get the most out of her trips.